Both new and current JJC students can apply to the honors program.

 Alpha Lambda Phi Chapter of Phi Theta Kappa

-- Be enrolled in at least 3 credit hours at JJC during Fall or Spring Semesters.
+- You must be enrolled in at least 3 credit hours at JJC during fall or spring

-- Have completed 12 hours or more of 100 level (or above) courses.
+- You must have completed 12 hours or more of 100 level (or above) courses

 - Get updates on activities and events via iCampus.

 - Visit the Phi Theta Kappa international site at PTK.org.